chelout/ozla-php-sdk/README.md

-# An SDK to easily work with the Ozal API
+# An SDK to easily work with the Ozla API